 - These ribs can be grilled, smoked, or cooked in a crockpot, with the method varying depending on the specific cut of the ribs.

-What Are Country-Style Ribs?
+What Are Country Style Ribs?

 1. Bone-in Ribs

-They're a combination of higher fat and lean meat and are sold as slabs or individual servings – perfect for those who want to use a knife and fork instead of eating ribs off the bone" .
+Country style ribs are cut from where the loin and shoulder meet.
+They're a combination of higher fat and lean meat and are sold as slabs or individual servings – perfect for those who want to use a knife and fork instead of eating ribs off the bone."

-Country-Style Pork Rib Chops
+Country Style Rib Chops

-They consist of a narrow section of rib bone, a narrow section of the feather bone, and the meat attached to each.
+They consist of a narrow section of rib bone, a narrow section of feather bone, and the meat attached to each.

-Pork Shoulder Country-Style Ribs
+Pork Shoulder Country Style Ribs

-So the bone you find in these ribs is scapula or shoulder blade, not rib bone at all.
+So the bone you find in these ribs is a scapula or shoulder blade, not rib bone at all.

-The name country-style ribs is sort of a misnomer; they don't have any of the appearances of ribs when we think of pork ribs" .
+The name country style ribs is sort of a misnomer; they don't have any of the appearances of ribs when we think of pork ribs."

-This cut is referred to as a rib because of the similarities of the meat's flavor and consistency to spareribs, with the bonus of meatiness and fat marbling, making them tender and delicious.
+This cut is referred to as a rib because of the similarities of the meat's flavor and consistency to spare ribs, with the bonus of meatiness and fat marbling, making them tender and delicious.

 2. Boneless Ribs

-Boneless Pork Shoulder Country-Style Ribs
+Boneless Pork Shoulder Country Style Pork Ribs

-How to Cook This Meat?
+How to Cook Country Style Ribs

 Check whether you're getting ribs from the loin or shoulder with your butcher.

-How to Smoke Country-Style Ribs?
+How to Smoke Country Style Pork Ribs

-How to Cook These Ribs in a Crockpot?
+How to Cook These Ribs in a Crockpot

 You can also prepare them Asian-style, with ginger, chili, and fruit.